 The good news, as already mentioned, is that olive oil will last a long time.
-From the moment it is bottled, it will remain fresh between 18–24 months.
+From the moment it is bottled, it will remain fresh for 18–24 months.
 Bear in mind that extra virgin olive oil will last between 12–18 months due to it being less processed than standard olive oil.

 If you have had a bottle stored away for longer than these timespans, don’t forget that its taste quality will be affected negatively, and you won’t want to use it when cooking.
 Best to take no risks and chuck it out!

 The key thing to remember when storing olive oil is that oxidation is what causes it to age (and not well).
 Things that stimulate oxidation are exposure to light, heat, and oxygen, so tightly sealing the lid and putting your olive oil away in a cool, dark place, such as your pantry or a cabinet, is ideal.